tatami-galaxy/Caricatures/docs/expts.md

 - Does the "leaking" of the computation into other layers have a greater impact on alignment in case of decoders?
 This might be true because if there is a leak across time steps then that might imply that the leak across layers or components gets compounded.

-- Can circuit discovery effectively deal with this "leaking"?
+- Can circuit discovery effectively deal with this "leaking" by pruning the search space enough such that the alignment values are still useful to draw conclusions?